AckerlyXu/heima/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-reportviewer.md

-<properties
+---
-    pageTitle="Use ReportViewer in a Web Site | Azure" description="This topic describes how to build a Azure Web site with the Visual Studio ReportViewer control that displays a report stored on an Azure Virtual Machine." services="virtual-machines-windows"
+title: Use ReportViewer in a Web Site | Azure
+description: This topic describes how to build a Azure Web site with the Visual Studio ReportViewer control that displays a report stored on an Azure Virtual Machine.
-    documentationcenter="na"
-    author="guyinacube"
-    manager="erikre"
-    editor="monicar"
-    tags="azure-service-management" />
-<tags
-    ms.assetid="78b76318-d9bf-48ef-9d9e-d1b7d8cf3042"
-    ms.service="virtual-machines-windows"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="vm-windows-sql-server"
-    ms.workload="iaas-sql-server"
-    ms.date="01/11/2017"
-    wacn.date=""
-    ms.author="asaxton" />
+services: virtual-machines-windows
+documentationcenter: na
+author: guyinacube
+manager: erikre
+editor: monicar
+tags: azure-service-management

+ms.assetid: 78b76318-d9bf-48ef-9d9e-d1b7d8cf3042
+ms.service: virtual-machines-windows
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: vm-windows-sql-server
+ms.workload: iaas-sql-server
+ms.date: 01/11/2017
+wacn.date: ''
+ms.author: asaxton
+---

 # Use ReportViewer in a Web Site Hosted in Azure
-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
-> Azure has two different deployment models for creating and working with resources: [Resource Manager and Classic](/documentation/articles/resource-manager-deployment-model/).
+> Azure has two different deployment models for creating and working with resources: [Resource Manager and Classic](../../../azure-resource-manager/resource-manager-deployment-model.md).
 This article covers using the Classic deployment model.
 Azure recommends that most new deployments use the Resource Manager model.

 You can build a Azure Web site with the Visual Studio ReportViewer control that displays a report stored on an Azure Virtual Machine.
 The ReportViewer control is in a Web application that you build using the ASP.NET Web application template.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > The ASP.NET MVC Web Application templates do not support the ReportViewer control.

 To incorporate ReportViewer into your Azure Web site, you need to complete the following tasks.